SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 ## Obtaining the Solace API

 There is no API to obtain.
 The Solace REST messaging API is a wireline RESTful HTTP protocol.
-It is fully outlined in [REST Messaging Protocol](https://docs.solace.com/RESTMessagingPrtl/Solace-REST-Overview.htm).
+The details are outlined in [REST Messaging Protocol](https://docs.solace.com/RESTMessagingPrtl/Solace-REST-Overview.htm).

 ## Receiving a message

+Since Solace PubSub+ is a multi-protocol translation broker, messages can be received using any of the other Solace APIs (e.g., JMS or MQTT) which would be a lot less complicated to use when compared to REST Deliver point based setup.

-First this tutorial will show how to setup the subscriber side so that you are ready to receive messages that are published.
+In this tutorial will show how to setup a subscriber to receive published messages.

 ![Diagram: Receiving a Message](../../../images/diagrams/pub-sub-receiving-message-300x134.png)

-On the consume side, the Solace REST messaging API depends on a guaranteed messaging queue.
-As such it is a requirement for REST consumers that Solace messaging support guaranteed messaging and have this feature configured as outlined in the [assumptions section above](#Assumptions).
+On the consumer side, the Solace REST messaging API depends on a guaranteed messaging queue.
+As such it is a requirement for REST consumers that Solace PubSub+ Broker support guaranteed messaging and have this feature configured as outlined in the [Assumptions](#Assumptions) section above.

-In order to receive REST messages from Solace messaging, you must configure a Guaranteed messaging queue and a REST delivery point.
+In order to receive REST messages from Solace Message VPN, you must configure a Guaranteed messaging queue and a REST delivery point.
 The queue is used to attract messages to the consumer application.
 The REST delivery point is the Solace message router component that delivers the messages from the queue to the consumer application asynchronously through HTTP POST requests.
-This is explained in more detail in the [REST Messaging Concepts](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm) where the REST consumers are explained.
-This tutorial will walk you through the required Solace messaging configuration steps required to create a queue and REST delivery point to connect to your REST consumer application.
+This is explained in detail in the [REST Messaging Concepts](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm).
+This tutorial will walk you through the required Solace Message VPN configuration required to create a queue and REST delivery point to connect to your REST consumer application.

 ### A Simple REST Consumer

-First you need a REST consuming application ready to receive HTTP connections from Solace messaging.
+First you need a REST consuming application ready to receive HTTP connections from Solace Message VPN.
 This can be any HTTP server.
-This tutorial will demonstrate this using Node.js but Solace REST Messaging uses standard HTTP, so use your favorite HTTP server.
+This tutorial will demonstrate this using Node.js HTTP server.
+Solace REST Messaging uses standard HTTP, so use your favorite HTTP server.

 Create a file named NodeRestServer.js with the following contents.